tgalinis2020/cen4010-s21-g01/server/api/v1/src/routes/README.md

 Similar to `/posts` with the exception that all of the returned posts are from the specified user.

+### POST /users/:id/posts

+Creates a new post with the provided user as the author.

 ### GET /users/:user_id/favorites